hasura/graphql-engine/ref/domains-and-api-gateway/Session management & SSL certificates.rst

 When a user is logged-in, a session token is attached to that user.
 A session token is nothing but a unique, un-guessable identifier attached to that user for that session.
-This way an user can make subsequent requests without having to authenticate, with credentials, on every request.
+This way a user can make subsequent requests without having to authenticate, with credentials, on every request.

 Each API request to Hasura can contain an ``Authorization`` bearer token or a